-All inbound and outbound foreign exchange are regulated by Foreign Exchange Management Act (FEMA) that is related to transactions.
-According to section 3 of FEMA states that no person shall "deal in or transfer any foreign exchange or foreign security to any person not being an authorized person".
+All the inbound and outbound foreign exchanges are regulated by Foreign Exchange Management Act (FEMA) that is related to transactions.
+The section 3 of FEMA states that no individual shall "'deal in or transfer any foreign exchange or foreign security to any person not being an authorized person".

-- Payment should be done by using the credit card of any person who's outside India in any manner. - Receive otherwise through an authorized person, payment should be done on the behalf of any person, resident outside in India in any manner. - Financial transaction in India as creation or transfer of a right acquire, any asset outside in India by any person.
+- Payment of any amount should be done by using the credit card of any individual, who is outside India in any manner. - Obtain otherwise through an accredited party, amount payment should be done on the behalf of any individual, resident outside India, in any manner. - Monetary deal in India as conception or allocation of a right attain, any asset outside India by any individual.

-According to these points, there will not be any violation of FEMA, if bitcoin is purchased by resident Indian from the non-resident through a legitimate banking channels.
-There will be a violation of FEMA, if the sale of bitcoin by resident Indian to the non-resident.
+According to these points, there will not be any violation of FEMA, if bitcoin is purchased by resident Indian from the non-resident through a valid banking channel.
+There can possibly be a defilement of FEMA, if the sale of bitcoin by resident Indian to the non-resident.